SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Conclusion

 \section{Conclusion}

 In this work, we introduced structure aware reinforcement learning (SARL), a label free framework that improves reasoning by rewarding the organization of the reasoning process rather than the correctness of final answers.
 By constructing Reasoning Maps and optimizing their small world topology, SARL provides a scalable training signal that applies to both verifiable and non verifiable tasks.
 Empirically, SARL matches or surpasses ground truth based RL on mathematical reasoning benchmarks, outperforms existing label free baselines such as EMPO and TTRL, and delivers large gains on open ended WildBench evaluation without using correctness labels or preference supervision.
-Our analysis further shows that these improvements are not driven by longer outputs, but by a more stable optimization regime with minimal policy drift and sustained exploration.
-Taken together, these results suggest that reasoning structure itself is a meaningful and general learning signal, opening a path toward reinforcement learning beyond the bottleneck of verifiability.
+Our analysis shows that SARL maintains minimal policy drift and consistently higher entropy throughout training, indicating a more stable optimization regime with sustained exploration.
+Taken together, these results suggest that reasoning structure itself is a strong and general learning signal, opening a path toward reinforcement learning beyond the bottleneck of verifiability.